Esports: Ethical issues

-Team Siren, an all-female League of Legends team, was formed in June 2013.
-The announcement of the team was met with controversy, being dismissed as a "gimmick" to attract the attention of men.
-The team disbanded within a month, due to the negative publicity of their promotional video, as well as the poor attitude of the team captain towards her teammates.
-Team Vaevictis attempted the same in 2018, with an all-female roster in the LCL, the top-level esports league in Russia.
-The team was met with similar criticism.
-Vaevictis went 0–14 in both splits, and the LCL announced in February 2020 that Vaevictis would be disband due to a failure to field a competitive roster.
-The LCL put out a statement saying: "The results of the 2019 season showed a huge difference in Vaevictis Esports' results compared to other LCL teams, which is an unacceptable level of competitiveness in a franchised league.
+The formation of Team Siren, an all-female League of Legends team, in June 2013 was met with controversy and dismissed as a "gimmick" to attract men's attention.
+The team disbanded within a month due to negative publicity from their promotional video and the team captain's poor attitude towards her teammates.
+In 2018, Team Vaevictis attempted to field an all-female roster in the LCL, the top esports league in Russia, but faced similar criticism.
+Vaevictis went 0–14 in both splits, and in February 2020, the LCL announced their disbandment due to a failure to field a competitive roster.
+The LCL stated, "The results of the 2019 season showed a huge difference in Vaevictis Esports' results compared to other LCL teams, which is an unacceptable level of competitiveness in a franchised league."

-There have been serious violations of the rules in certain esports.
-In 2010, eleven StarCraft: Brood War players were found guilty of fixing matches for profit, and were fined and banned from future competition.
+There have been serious rule violations in certain esports.
+In 2010, eleven StarCraft: Brood War players were found guilty of fixing matches for profit and were fined and banned from future competition.
 Team Curse and Team Dignitas were denied prize money for collusion during the 2012 MLG Summer Championship.
 In 2012, League of Legends team Azubu Frost was fined US$30,000 for cheating during a semifinal match of the world playoffs.
-Dota 2 player Aleksey "Solo" Berezin was suspended from a number of tournaments for intentionally throwing a game in order to collect $322 from online gambling.
-In 2014, four high-profile North American Counter-Strike players from iBuyPower, namely Sam "DaZeD" Marine, Braxton "swag" Pierce, Joshua "steel" Nissan and Keven "AZK" Lariviere were suspended from official tournaments after they had been found guilty of match-fixing.
-The four players had allegedly profited over US$10,000 through betting on their fixed matches.
-Gambling on esports using Counter-Strike: Global Offense "skins", worth an estimated US$2.3 billion in 2015, had come under criticism in June and July 2016 after several questionable legal and ethical aspects of the practice were discovered.
+Dota 2 player Aleksey "Solo" Berezin was suspended from several tournaments for intentionally throwing a game to collect $322 from online gambling.
+In 2014, four high-profile North American Counter-Strike players from iBuyPower were suspended from official tournaments after being found guilty of match-fixing, allegedly profiting over US$10,000 through betting on their fixed matches.
+Gambling on esports using Counter-Strike: Global Offense "skins", worth an estimated US$2.3 billion in 2015, came under criticism in June and July 2016 after several questionable legal and ethical aspects were discovered.